gallagher-tech/ampm/README.md

 ** WARNING: All changes are currently WIP **

-Currently maintained by G&A. ampm is [Stimulant's](http://stimulant.com) tool for monitoring public-facing software that needs to run 24/7.
+ampm is [Stimulant's](http://stimulant.com) tool for monitoring public-facing software that needs to run 24/7.
 It does a bunch of things:

 - Launches an application and restarts it when it crashes, leaks, or whenever you want it to.
 - Provides application configuration, and applies different settings for different environments.